November 9, 2020

 - Easy and simple disposal

 - Reduced power and water consumption

 Intelligent freeze-thaw platforms have become an indispensable part of labs with their highly complex demands – and especially with their increased need for scalability.
 Single Use Support’s RoSS.pFTU lab scale is the answer to any such requirements as it offers comprehensive and user-friendly scalability:

 Customers have a choice of four different sizes in order to find the right match for their respective needs.
 Scalability ranges from 100 ml (RoSS.pFTU lab scale) up to more than 200 l (RoSS.pFTU large scale).

-When it comes to long-term cold storage, the frozen RoSS shells can be stored in RoSS.FRIG.
+When it comes to long-term cold storage, the frozen RoSS shells can be stored in RoSS.FRDG.
 This high density storage ultracold fridge for frozen drug substances allows great relief for cold room storage capacities due to its high storage density and stackability of RoSS shells.
-Moreover, RoSS.FRIG itself is stackable and flexible due to its portable use in-plant.
+Moreover, RoSS.FRDG itself is stackable and flexible due to its portable use in-plant.

 Sophisticated freeze-thaw system on the basis of end-to-end solutions